 Line the bottom of a large baking dish with banana leaves, one lengthwise and one widthwise, letting them hang over the sides of the dishes so that they may be folded over the pork.
 Place the pork on the leaves.

-Dissolve the achiote paste in the orange juice, add the remaining ingredients except the lard or oil, and mix we least 8 hours and preferably overnight , turning once.
+Dissolve the achiote paste in the orange juice; add the remaining ingredients except the lard or oil, and mix

-Place in preheated 350 even for 1 ½ hours, or until the meat is falling-apart tender.
+Preheat the oven to 350 degrees and cook for 1 ½ hours, or until the meat is falling-apart tender.
 Remove the foil, fold back the banana leaves, and use two forks to pull the meat apart into shreds.